The Flood – Part Two

 God remembered Noah … Does God ever forget anything?
 With reference to our sin He says, “I will forgive their iniquity, and their sin I will remember no more."
 That is so reassuring.
 But when He has made us a promise of protection or salvation … He remembers.
 He is God.

 God brings a wind.
 It is for Noah's good.
 We are not told that God said to Noah, “Don't be alarmed but you are going to start moving … more violently than anything you felt so far”.
 As a matter of fact, the last thing recorded that Noah had heard of God's voice was “Go in”.
 This has been a long, long year.
 Now they sense movement.
 After a number of days they feel a small vibration coming from the bottom of the ark … it is coming to a rest.
 Movement stops.
 Forty days later … Noah has not heard anything from God ...he sends out a raven.
 Why a raven?
 A raven is a scavenger.
 Noah is wondering, is there evidence of death out there?
 The raven does not return.
 Does this mean the raven is lost or dead?
-Does this means he or she has found carnage on which to rest and feed?
+Does this mean he or she has found carnage on which to rest and feed?
 Does this mean that the 'team' … male and female raven … has been broken up and now the species cannot reproduce?
 No, there were 7 pairs of each type of bird on the ark.

-Noah had sent out a black raven … he finds evidence of death.
+Noah had sent out a black raven … he found evidence of death.
 Next he sends out a white dove to find evidence of what?
 Evidence of life.
 It returns with a freshly plucked Olive leaf.
-Science shows us that Olive trees are incredibly hardy and can survive under water for long periods of time.
+Science shows us that Olive trees are incredibly hardy and can survive underwater for long periods of time.
 But science is not in control of nature … and the environment … God is.
 However God had that particular Olive tree within range of the Ark … it was God's doing.

-Now Noah knows that there is evidence of life.
+life.
 He sends out a dove for the third time and it does not return.
 It has moved to the new world.

 And it was a new world.

-Noah removes some of the covering, the roof … and for the first time in a year, looks at the horizon and landscape.
-Can you imagine his expression?
-We see a mountain that we have never seen before … and we say Wow!
 Beautiful!
 Magnificent!
 But Noah is looking at what did not exist before the flood.
 Mountains have pushed up all over the place.
 Could he have felt the effect of underwater earthquakes and the buckling of the plates of the earth?
 If he did, now he sees the effect with his own eyes.
 As yet he has no idea that he is up on a mountain.
 And he sees the sun in its full brightness … prior to this it was always through the canopy of water.

 He sees a different, quiet earth.
 So clean and fresh.
 He is (under God) the king of the world.
 He has a kingdom of seven people.